DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

 This module does not do anything directly.
 All it contains is tests that:
 - Verify that the user interface text that is used in the User Guide and the steps for the tasks are present and work.
-- Generates screen capture images
+- Generate screen capture images
-- Generates database dumps and files directories that you can use to clone the demo site that the User Guide builds, as it would be at the end of each chapter.
+- Generate database dumps and files directories that you can use to clone the demo site that the User Guide builds, as it would be at the end of each chapter.